ksenginew/moonhare/README.md

-# moonhare
+# MoonHare

-A highly customizable CSS framework for powerful UI development.
+A highly customizable CSS framework for unique UI development.